Littleton High School (Colorado): Performing arts

-The LHS Instrumental Music Department consists of two concert bands (Wind Ensemble/Symphonic Band), one strings-only class (Chamber Orchestra), and a (jazz band).The department also includes a marching band, pit orchestra for musicals, and several smaller ensembles for various performances.
-The marching band currently competes in the 4A bracket under the direction of Don Emmons, and has performed shows such as Locomotion, Midnight in Transylvania, Medusa, The Pirates of Penzance, and Machines.
-In 2022, the marching band was able to score an 80.85 under the show “Words of Wisdom,” loosely based on Let It Be by The Beatles and was also the first in the Metro Denver area to skip state quarterfinals.
-This is also the current highest score held by the high school.
+The LHS Instrumental Music Department consists of two concert bands (Wind Ensemble/Symphonic Band), one strings-only class (Chamber Orchestra), and a jazz band.
+The department also includes a marching band, pit orchestra for musicals, and several smaller ensembles for various performances.
+The marching band competes in the 4A bracket under the direction of Don Emmons, and has performed shows such as Locomotion, Midnight in Transylvania, Medusa, The Pirates of Penzance, and Machines.
+In 2022, the marching band scored an 80.85 with the show Words of Wisdom, loosely based on Let It Be by The Beatles, and was the first in the Metro Denver area to skip state quarterfinals.
+This is the current highest score held by the high school.

-The LHS Vocal Music Department consists of one non-audition ensemble: Women's Ensemble; and six audition-only ensembles: Concert Choir, Troubadours, Syrens, and Vocal Jazz.
+The LHS Vocal Music Department consists of one non-audition ensemble: Women's Ensemble; and four audition-only ensembles: Concert Choir, Troubadours, Syrens, and LHS Singers.
 Both the Concert Choir and Troubadours have performed in many distinguished locations, such as the King Center at Auraria Campus and Boettcher Concert Hall.
 The Vocal Jazz group, under the direction of Jim Farrell, is known throughout the state as an excellent high school jazz group, consistently winning state jazz competitions, the Chaparral High School High Plains Jazz Festival, UNC/Greeley Jazz Festival, and the Arapahoe County School District jazz showcase.
-It is also known for having at least one student qualify for the Colorado All State Jazz Group every year, and is the only high school to do so since the creation of the Colorado ASJ program.
-The vocal department is currently under the direction of Aimee Taylor.
+At least one LHS student has qualified for the Colorado All State Jazz Group every year, and this is the only high school to do so since the creation of the Colorado ASJ program.
+The vocal department is under the direction of Aimee Taylor.